joesprankle/lambda_on_local_template/README.md

 arn: 'arn:aws:lambda:us-west-2:xxxx0096260:function:xxxxx',
 ```

-Create a app in Slack and create an incomeing webhook to a channel of your chosing.
+Create a app in Slack and create an incoming webhook to a channel of your chosing, copy the URL.
 Edit your index.js
 ```
 var slack_url = 'https://hooks.slack.com/services/T5xxxxxR8TG/B9AxxxxT/1Qxxxxxxxxxxxx';
 ```
-The event.json is will be passed to the lambda function during testing, edit it to match the payload expected when deployed.
+The event.json is will be passed to the lambda function during testing, I console log it as an example.
+Edit it to match the payload expected when you start creating your functions.

 As always...